DarkJaguar91/DJBags/README.md

 # Dark Jaguar Bags

-A bag addon that sorts items into categories defined by Blizzard.
+A bag addon that sorts items into categories defined by Blizzard or user specified categories.

 ## Features:
 * Shows item level.